bsdalil/CyberSecurity/README.md

 | JumpELK  | No                  | 10.1.0.0/24          |

 ### Elk Configuration
 Ansible was used to automate the configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

- -Having to manually configure the entire system would have taken a much longer time to complete.
+No configuration was performed manually, which is advantageous because having to manually configure the entire system would have taken a much longer time to complete.
 Any potential errors created by manually configuring the system would have also added to the amount of time lost.
-  Ansible with its easy-to-learn setup and configuration saved a lot of time.
+Ansible with its easy-to-learn setup and configuration saves a lot of time.

 The playbook implements the following tasks: